HassanM007/HassanM007/README.md

-Hi im Hassan, currently a student studying computer science and economics.
+Hi im Hassan, currently a students.
 Right now im focusing on frontend deveolpment and python. feel free to contact me when necessary!

 <!---
 HassanM007/HassanM007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.